Should probate litigants "opt out" of the public court system?

 [3] Special Masters (Florida Rule of Civil Procedure 1.490; Florida Probate Rule 5.697).
 Special masters can perform a wide variety of tasks usually shouldered by the trial judge directly.
 They serve various roles in pretrial discovery and proceedings, facilitate the mediated settlement of cases, make recommendations and submit reports to judges, assist with complex issues, chair advisory committees composed of lawyers of record, help administer class actions and settlements, propose orders jointly recommended by the parties, make decisions based on judicial reference or the parties' consent, and become engaged in post-trial proceedings.
 In short, special masters are a flexible and commonly-used means of lightening the load for overburdened trial judges while also making life much easier for the litigants.
 A recent Florida Bar Journal article by Howard R. Marsee entitled Utilizing "Special Masters" in Florida: Unanswered Questions, Practical Considerations, and the Order of Appointment does a good job of explaining all the ins and outs of using special masters in Florida litigation.

-[4] Voluntary trial resolution a/k/a "Rent-a-Judge" (F.S.
+[4] Voluntary trial resolution “VTR” (a/k/a “Private Judging”) (F.S.
 44.104).
-This is Florida's version of California's "rent-a-judge" statute, which first gained prominence in the early '80s.
-I'm intrigued by this concept.
-Why put up with an underfunded public court system when you can hire a judge with subject-matter expertise and get all the benefits of a trial and the right to appeal an adverse ruling while avoiding the worst aspects of the public court system?
+I’m intrigued by this concept.
+Why put up with an underfunded public court system when you can hire a judge with subject-matter expertise and get all the benefits of a trial and retain your right to appeal adverse legal rulings?